-Between 2013-2017, U.S. fire departments responded to an average 160 home fires that started with Christmas trees per year.
-These fires caused an average of three deaths, 15 injuries, and $10 million in direct property damage annually.
+Between 2015-2019 , U.S. fire departments responded to an average 160 home fires that started with Christmas trees per year.
+These fires caused an average of two deaths, 12 injuries, and $10 million in direct property damage annually.

-- Electrical distribution or lighting equipment was involved in 44% of home Christmas tree fires.
+- Electrical distribution or lighting equipment was involved in almost half of home Christmas tree fires.
 Nearly one in five Christmas tree fires were stared by decorative lights.

-- In one-quarter (25%) of the Christmas tree fires, some type of heat source, such as a candle or equipment, was too close to the tree.
+- In nearly one-fifth of the Christmas tree fires, some type of heat source, such as a candle or equipment, was too close to the tree.

 - Roughly three-quarters of Christmas tree fires occurred in December or January.

-- Two of every five (39%) home Christmas tree fires started in the living room.
+- Almost two of every five home Christmas tree fires started in the living room.

 A live Christmas tree burn conducted by the U.S. Consumer Product Safety Commission (CPSC) shows just how quickly a dried out Christmas tree fire burns, with flashover occurring in less than one minute, as compared to a well-watered tree, which burns at a much slower rate.

-U.S. fire departments responded to an estimated average of 780 home structure fires per year that began with decorations, excluding Christmas trees, in 2013-2017.
-These fires caused an annual average of three civilian fire deaths, 34 civilian fire injuries and $12 million in direct property damage.
+U.S. fire departments responded to an estimated average of 790 home structure fires per year that began with decorations, excluding Christmas trees, in 2015-2019.
+These fires caused an annual average of one civilian fire death, 26 civilian fire injuries and $13 million in direct property damage.

-- The decoration was too close to a heat source such as a candle or equipment in more than two of every five (44%) fires.
+- The decoration was too close to a heat source such as a candle or equipment in more than two of every five incidents.

-One-fifth (20%) of the home decoration fires occurred in December.
+- Candles caused 45 percent of home decoration fires in December.

 Thanksgiving is the peak day for home cooking fires, followed by Christmas Day and Christmas Eve.